67. Epistle to John Goldie in Kilmarnock

 Email Poem |

-Analysis and Comments on 67.
+Comments, Analysis, and Meaning on 67.
 Epistle to John Goldie in Kilmarnock

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 67.
 Epistle to John Goldie in Kilmarnock here.